vladimir-aubrecht/Tutorials/GeoBypass.md

 Solution with commercial VPN service is usually cheaper, but chance that IP you are using there will be blocked is higher (after what you will need to switch to new VPN server, which is usually available as VPN service providers are always adding new servers into pool ...).

 One thing which I noticed, I was never able to bypass Geo check L2TP VPN server.
 Don't know why yet, but it simply didn't work (I checked that I have correct IP visible from public internet).
 I was more successful with OpenVPN.

-I believe that there could be better ways with IPv6, but unfortunately that one is often not supported by the services with Geo restrictions (for example Disney+).

 ## Device does not allow to configure VPN
 Some devices (Apple TV) does not allow to configure VPN.
 This is problematic when you want to bypass Geo restrictions, but solvable.